 - a.
 Using the proposal outline provided, submit a draft of your proposal to the Office of Public Health Practice for review, and make any requested revisions. - b.
 Review the final proposal with your track advisor and preceptor for approval and signature (APE Proposal Form). - c.
-Submit the completed proposal and signed proposal form to the Office of Public Health Practice for approval prior to the start of your APE. - 4) Register for the Applied Practice Experience. - 5) Complete the Applied Practice Experience: - Completion of at least two work products - Attainment of at least five competencies - 6) Complete the APE Postscript Report.
+Submit the completed proposal and signed proposal form to the Office of Public Health Practice for approval prior to the start of your APE. - 4) Register for the Applied Practice Experience. - 5) Complete the Applied Practice Experience: - Completion of at least two work products - Attainment of at least five competencies - Completion of a minimum 150 hours - 6) Complete the APE Postscript Report using the outline provided. - 7) Upload your work products and postscript report to 'Final Postscript Report and Work Products' in the Applied Practice Experience Organization on Blackboard. - 8) Complete the Final Evaluation - a.
+Ask your preceptor to complete the evaluation.
+Provide him/her with a copy of your postscript report and work products. - b.
+Submit your evaluation, completed by your preceptor, to your specialty track advisor for completion of your competency assessment.
+Your track advisors will have access to your postscript report and work products on Blackboard.